 Quartz doesn’t stain easily or absorb spilled drinks, thus is easier to clean.
 Don’t scrub, just wipe away your problems.

-It’s an anti-bacterial material because of its non-absorbant feature.
+It’s an anti-bacterial material because of its non-absorbent feature.

 It doesn’t absorb chemicals and foods that lead to bacterial build-up.
 No fishy smells and moss in your kitchen!

-Have you seen the patterns and colors Caesarstone has to offer?
+Have you seen the patterns and colors available?
 Quartz countertops come in various shades and designs.